2022 Unpublished Contest

 - Authors may submit multiple entries, but each entry can only compete in one category.

-- What is not eligible: Novellas, Short Stories, Poetry, Plays, Graphic Novels, Screenplays, Pilots, or anything else that is not an unpublished, full-length work of fiction or nonfiction.
+- What is not eligible: Novellas, Picture Books, Short Stories, Poetry, Plays, Graphic Novels, Screenplays, Pilots, or anything else that is not an unpublished, full-length work of fiction or nonfiction.
 Self-published and traditionally published material can be submitted to Book Pipeline: Adaptation.
 Screenplays, pilots, and film or TV pitches may be submitted to Script Pipeline.

 - PDF or Word doc only.